TV-Rename/tvrename/options.md

 |---|---|
 | *.tbn* |A KODI/XBMC specific jpeg.

-It is common for files to have the same base name for example: BigBuckBunny.avi, BigBuckBunny.srt and BigBuckBunny.nfo.
+It is common for files to have the same base name for example: BigBuckBunny.avi, BigBuckBunny.sub and BigBuckBunny.nfo.
 This helps keep them organised.

 TV Rename knows this, hence the "Copy/Move file with same base name as video" tick-box.
 Which gives you the ability to turn this functionality on or off.